 Surgery at the Doctor's Office: What You Need to Know

-Dr. Twersky warns that without the same safety regulations as hospital surgery, office-based surgeries could cause serious complications.
-There have already been reports of deaths resulting from the following situations:
+Safety ConcernsWithout the same safety regulations as hospital surgery, office-based surgeries could cause serious complications.
+There have been reports of deaths resulting from the following situations:

-- Staff was unprepared and untrained to manage cardiac arrest or breathing problems.
+- Staff was unprepared and untrained to manage cardiac arrest, breathing problems, or other emergencies

-- Staff called 911 too late or not at all, for fear of reporting.
+- Staff called emergency medical services too late or not at all, for fear of being reported

 - Patients' wishes for privacy and convenience